Birding Tour Senegal and The Gambia: West African Wildlife Adventure

-After a long day exploring almost the entire length of western Senegal we enjoy two days of more relaxing birding in the extreme north of the country, focusing our birding in the fantastic Djoudj Wetlands and Richard Toll area near the border between Senegal and Mauritania.
+After a long day exploring almost the entire length of western Senegal we enjoy effectively three days of more relaxing birding in the extreme north of the country, focusing our birding in the fantastic Djoudj Wetlands, the Richard Toll area, and near the small village of Podor – the latter two near the border between Senegal and Mauritania.

 The localized River Prinia is a huge target species for our tour (photo Wim van Zwieten).

 Days 7 – 8.
 Birding Djouji National Bird Sanctuary, Richard Toll and surrounds

 We do not have far to transit to get back to the Djouji area (which we would have passed through yesterday), where we will spend the next two nights.
 Our time will be spent exploring the dry scrub ranging from Podor to Richard Toll, and the floodplains and wetlands of the Djouji region.